Merit and Federal Aid Application Process

 International Students

 With their unique backgrounds and perspectives, international students are an invaluable part of the Wells College community and contribute to a global living and learning environment.
-To support international students in their pursuit of higher education in the United States, Wells College automatically considers every international applicant for a scholarship up to $15,000 towards cost of attendance.
+To support international students in their pursuit of higher education in the United States, Wells College automatically considers every international applicant for a scholarship up to $25,000 towards cost of attendance.
 Award amount will be determined based on the student's academic record.
 International students in search of further financial assistance may benefit from researching scholarships from external sources.
 International students can also supplement their educational funding by working on the Wells College campus through the Office of Academic and Career Advising.
 Due to the limited number of available positions each year, we cannot guarantee that all students who apply will obtain employment.
 Under federal law, international students may not work off-campus during their first year of study, and can only participate in off-campus employment if specific criteria are met.
 Please read the U.S. Citizenship and Immigration Services website carefully to understand all stipulations regarding employment for international undergraduate students in the United States.

 FIling Deadlines

-- Fall Transfer Applicants: No later than July 1
+• Fall Transfer Applicants: No later than July 1

-- Spring Transfer Applicants: No later than December 1
+• Spring Transfer Applicants: December 1

-- Returning Students: May 1 for the upcoming academic year (Verification completion date is June 1)
+• Returning Students: May 1 for the upcoming academic year (Verification completion date is June 1)

 While students can submit applications beyond these dates, it is highly recommended to file no later than the above deadlines to ensure quick processing.
 Wells College reserves the right to penalize any returning student with a reduction in their institutional grant if they apply beyond the deadline date.
 The federal government requires that students must have a processed federal aid application with an official expected family contribution on file before the student ceases enrollment to receive financial aid funds.